 Help me to hear Your loving kindness in the morning, for I trust in You.
 Help me to know the way in which I should walk, for I lift up my soul to You.
 Psalm 143:8

 The Four Chariots

-7 The strong went out, and sought to go that they might walk back and forth through the earth: and he said, “Go around and through the earth!”
+7 The strong horses went out, straining to go throughout the earth, and he said, “Go around and through the earth!”
 So they walked back and forth through the earth.

 The Crown and the Temple

-11 Yes, take silver and gold, and make crowns, and set them on the head of Joshua the son of Jehozadak, the high priest; 12 and speak to him, saying, ‘The Lord of Hosts says, “The man whose name is the Branch shall grow up from this place; and he shall build the temple of the Lord.
-13 He shall build the temple of the Lord; and shall bear the glory, and shall sit and rule on his throne; and he shall be a priest on his throne; and the counsel of peace shall be between them both.
+11 Yes, take silver and gold, and make crowns and set them on the head of Joshua the son of Jehozadak, the high priest, 12 and speak to him, that this is what the Lord of Hosts says, ‘The man whose name is the Branch shall branch out from this place, and he shall build the temple of the Lord.
+13 He shall build the temple of the Lord and shall bear the glory and shall sit and rule on his throne, and he shall be a priest on his throne, and the counsel of peace shall be between them both.

 A Call to Justice and Mercy

-11 But they refused to listen, and turned their backs, and stopped their ears, that they might not hear.
-12 Yes, they made their hearts as hard as flint, lest they hear the law, and the words which the Lord of Hosts had sent through his Spirit by the former prophets.
+11 But they refused to listen and turned their backs and stopped their ears so that they might not hear.
+12 Yes, they made their hearts as hard as flint, lest they hear the law and the words which the Lord of Hosts had sent through his Spirit by the former prophets.
 Therefore great wrath came from the Lord of Hosts.

 Seven Angels with Seven Plagues

 1 I saw another great and marvelous sign in the heavens: seven angels having the seven last plagues, for in them the wrath of God is finished.
 2 I saw something like a sea of glass mixed with fire, and those who overcame the beast, his image, and the number of his name, standing on the sea of glass, having harps of God.
 3 They sang the song of Moses, the servant of God, and the song of the Lamb, saying,